 - Premium Plus: $27.99 per month

-The tools within each price level vary, and you can access more tools if you pay more.
+The tools within each price level vary; you can access more if you pay more.
 You can also get cheaper rates if you pay for a one or two-year plan.

 Ultimately, you can use Stock Rover to evaluate a wide range of stocks.
-However, if you are a dividend investor, the tools available are more than sufficient to track and evaluate your dividend stocks.
+However, if you are a dividend investor, the tools available are sufficient to track and evaluate your dividend stocks.

 Learn more with our review of Stock Rover.

 Dividend.com offers a streamlined platform for anyone who wants to track their dividends.
-Unlike other platforms, this site places a strong emphasis on tracking and optimizing your dividend portfolio.
+Unlike other platforms, this site strongly emphasizes tracking and optimizing your dividend portfolio.

 You can link brokerage account information to Dividend.com for a simple way to monitor your investments.
 The site quickly gives you a breakdown of each of your stocks.

-If you want to access watchlist alerts, data downloads and more, you’ll need to upgrade to the Premium plan.
+If you want to access watchlist alerts, data downloads, and more, you need to upgrade to the Premium plan.
 This costs $199 per year and comes with a 30-day money-back guarantee.